1.0 Purpose and Scope

 4.7.2 Meningococcal disease caused by B serotype

 Meningococcal B vaccination is recommended in a 2-dose schedule for all adolescents aged 15 - 19 years due to their higher risk of serotype B meningococcal disease compared with other ages.
-Meningococcal B vaccination is particularly recommended for adolescents and young adults living in close quarters, such as military recruits and students living in residential accommodation.
+Meningococcal B vaccination is recommended for adolescents and young adults living in close quarters, such as military recruits and students living in residential accommodation.
 Vaccination is recommended prior to entry to such high-risk settings or as soon as possible after entry.
 This vaccination is currently not covered by the National Immunisation Program and is therefore not without cost to the patient.

 For further information about meningococcal disease refer to Qld Health Conditions Directory and the Australian Immunisation Handbook.